-Our vision for the portrait is to continue Vicky’s legacy, educate people about cervical cancer and raise funds for charity.
+Our vision for the portrait is to continue Vicky’s legacy, educate people about cervical cancer and campaign for change

 The Triptych Portrait was painted by Irish artist Vincent Devine who was inspired by Vicky’s incredible courage.
 His aim was to convey the tragedies and the joys in Vicky’s life, through symbolism in the anatomy of her body and different objects.
 The portrait was purchased at a charity auction by Vicky’s lifelong friend and fellow Kilkenny native David Brennan.
 The two grew up together and their families share a close bond.
 David wanted to ensure the painting remained close to Vicky’s family and friends.